 D3.
 Enrollment Terms

-Please indicate which terms for which transfer students may enroll: (select all that apply)
+Please indicate which terms for which tran sfer students may enroll: (select a ll that apply)

-Fall Spring ------ --------
+☑ Fall ☑ Spring

-Winter Summer
+□ Winter ☑ Summer

 D4.
+Transfer Applicants Minimu D4.
 Transfer Applicants Minimum Credits

-Must a transfer applicant have a minimum number of credits/courses completed or else must apply as an entering first-year student?
+Must a transfer applicant have a minimum or else must apply as an entering first-year eted No

-If yes, what is the minimum number and the unit type?
+If yes, what is the minimum number and the ne unit type?
+1

-Number:

-Unit Type:
+Number: Unit Type:

 D5.
 Requirements for Admission

-Please indicate if the below items are required, recommended, or not of transfer students to apply for admission: Select from the dropdown menu.
+Please indicate if the below items are requ Select from the dropdown me nsfer students to apply for admission:

-High school transcript College transcript(s) Essay or personal statement Interview Standardardized test scores Statement of good standing from prior institution(s)

-Required of Some
+Higl n school transcript Required of Some]

-Required of All
+College transcript(s) Required of All

-Required of Some

-Required of Some
+Required of Some Required of Some

 Not Required

 Required of All